boisgera/artdoc/artdoc/README.md

   - deal with "--" that have not been replaced.

+  - manage "back to the top" with elevator.js :)

   - implement a "grey zone" for the block that is not in focus (to deal with the document as slides).
 May be complex, "block" is not a simple notion.
 But the document just looks fantastic when zoomed in, it could TOTALLY be used as a presentation.

   - format bibliography.
 Maybe link the citations to the bibliography ?

+  - table of contents / outline computation and (floating) menu stuff.